Knob and Tube Wiring Replacement in San Jose, CA

 that shows up energetic & work...

-Signs Your Home May Still Have It
+Signs Your San Jose Home May Still Have Knob-and-Tube

-Safety
+Safety first—always

 California’s current electrical code requires grounded circuits and updated safety protocols.
 Knob-and-tube wiring has no grounding and doesn’t meet modern standards, creating legal and functional issues during renovations, permitting, or resale.